john-abou/CMS-employee-tracker/README.md

 - [Questions](#questions)

 ## Description
 This repository was built to practice many of the skills I accumulated over the last month including -- node.js, express.js, modularization, http requests, SQL, and prepared statements.
-Currently, the CMS employee tracker allows the user to read , add, and edit data in a table that is hosted on their local server.
-In the future, I would like to edit my SQL code so it uses OOP to structure the queries.
-Also, I'd like to use jest to ensure the classes and prompts work as intended, also so that the expected errors are being thrown where necessary.
-This was a great learning experience and it was great practice for building my own apps.
-I can't wait to start working with HTML and CSS to make everything come full circle and build a fullstack app.
+Currently, the CMS employee tracker allows the user to read , add, and edit data in a table/db that is hosted on their local server.
+In the future, I would like to edit my JS code so it uses OOP to structure the queries.
+Also, I'd like to use jest to ensure the classes and prompts work as intended and the expected errors are being thrown where necessary.
+This was a great learning experience for building my own fullstack app.
+I can't wait to start working with HTML and CSS to make everything come full circle and build a "complete" fullstack app.

 ## Installation
 My project can be installed from github -- the link is: https://github.com/john-abou/CMS-employee-tracker